 Most recently, she served as communications director at the Pentagon’s Digital Defense Unit where she oversaw media relations, intergovernmental communications, and digital engagement.
 Moira also served in media relations and policy roles at national nonprofits including the Progressive Policy Institute and Free Press.

-Kat Welbeck is the Deputy Director of Advocacy and the Civil Rights Counsel at the Student Borrower Protection Center.
+Kat Welbeck is the Director of Advocacy and the Civil Rights Counsel at the Student Borrower Protection Center.
 She was previously an Outreach and Engagement Specialist in the CFPB’s Office of Public Engagement and Community Liaison.
 Prior to her work at the Bureau, Kat taught fourth grade in Houston, TX as a Teach for America Corps Member.